Fallout TV show on Prime Video: what we know so far

 In the game, you control a vault dweller who is equipped with a Pip Boy device and is often found with a dog as a companion.

-While there have been four official games, there have been a number of spin-offs including the brilliant Fallout: New Vegas, the addictive mobile game Fallout Shelter and the not-so good online game Fallout 76.
+While there have been four official games, there have been a number of spin-offs including the brilliant Fallout: New Vegas, the addictive mobile game Fallout Shelter and the online prequel Fallout 76.

 Who is making the Fallout TV show?

-As we mentioned, Amazon Studios has picked up the Fallout TV show and its show runners are Jonathon Nolan (brother of Chris Nolan) and Lisa Joy.
+As we mentioned, Amazon Studios has picked up the Fallout TV show and its executive producers are Jonathon Nolan (brother of Chris Nolan) and Lisa Joy.

 In a statement they noted: "Fallout is one of the greatest game series of all time.
 Each chapter of this insanely imaginative story has cost us countless hours we could have spent with family and friends.
 So we're incredibly excited to partner with Todd Howard and the rest of the brilliant lunatics at Bethesda to bring this massive, subversive, and darkly funny universe to life with Amazon Studios.”